BaoAL31/IoTBay/README.txt

     3. Admin is able to create, update and delete customers, staff and devices.
 As well as update account activation status.

 MySQL
-1.Download MySQL MySQL :: Download MySQL Installer 2.Set up the mysql server, make sure port is "3306" and password is "1111" 3.Download the MySQL extension in vscode
+1. Download MySQL MySQL :: Download MySQL Installer
+2. Set up the mysql server, make sure port is "3306" and password is "1111"
+3. Download the MySQL extension in vscode
-4.Go to the database tab
+4. Go to the database tab
-5. Create a new connection with this config:
 6. In the new connection, there should be an option to add a new database using sql.
 Copy everything from the create_database.sql file (on the git repo), paste it and then run the sql.